-This example shows how to obtain the data from a GPS device connected to PX4 flight controller, using Embedded Coder Support Package for PX4 Autopilots.
+This example shows how to obtain the data from a GPS device connected to PX4 flight controller, using UAV Toolbox Support Package for PX4 Autopilots.

 The example uses a pre-defined Simulink model that contains the GPS block.
 The GPS block gets the GPS data by reading the